sg2295/Sudoku-Solver/readme.md

 #### Degree Heuristic TODO
 Since more than one variable (position) can have the same number of possible values, the MRV heuristic can return multiple variable.
 The degree heuristic is then used as a tie-breaker.
 The degree heuristic selects the variable with the most constraints on other unassigned variables, i.e. the position that affects the greatest number of empty positions.
 [2] In other words, to decide which position returned by the MRV heuristic should be picked, the degree heuristic function calculates the degree of each position (the number of other empty positions it affects) and returns the maximum. **By using this, the solution requires less steps as it is not as likely it would need to backtrack** CHECK

-#### OLD VERSION (REMOVE)
-Uses the **minimum-remaining-values** (MRV) heuristic, which picks the "most constrained variable" every time it makes a choice.
-In other words, it chooses the variable that is most likely to result in an invalid state.
-(Page 216-17).

-The algorithm works as follows:
-1. Pick the most constrained value
-1. Get the resulting state
-1. If the state is valid, repeat steps 1-3.
-Otherwise, exit (no solution exists).

 #### Value Heuristics TODO !!!
 (PLACEHOLDER, PENDING) TO BE REMOVED
 - ADD LEAST-CONSTRAINED VALUE to be removed

 ## Results TODO
 Prior to including heuristics in the solution, the solver would use static variable ordering which does not typically result in an efficient search.
 [2] By including variable ordering heuristics, the overall runtime of the solution improved drastically.
 In particular, the greatest change was noticed when the minimum-remaining-values heuristic was added to the solution.
-However, by pairing MRV with the degree heuristic, the runtime was significantly improved once more, resulting in 8.4 - 9.3 second runtimes for all puzzles.
+However, by pairing MRV with the degree heuristic, the runtime was significantly improved once more, resulting in 5.1 - 6.2 second aggregate runtime for all puzzles.

 ## Discussion